ClimbsRocks/auto_ml/docs/source/api_docs_for_geeks.rst

   :rtype: number representing the trained estimator's score on the validation data.

   :param verbose: [Default- 2] If 3, even more detailed logging will be included.

+.. py:method:: ml_predictor.predict_intervals(prediction_rows, return_type='df')

+  :rtype: dict for single predictions, list of lists if getting predictions on multiple rows.
+The return type can also be specified using return_type below.
+The list of predicted values for each row will always be in this order: ``[prediction, lower_prediction, median_prediction, upper_prediction]``.
+Similarly, each returned dict will always have the properties ``{'prediction': None', 'lower_prediction': None, 'median_prediction': None, 'upper_prediction': None}``

+  :param return_type: [Default- dict for single prediction, list of lists for multiple predictions] Accepted values are ``'df', 'list', 'dict'``.
+If ``'df'``, we will return a pandas DataFrame, with the columns ``[prediction, lower_prediction, median_prediction, upper_prediction]``.
+If ``'list'``, we will return a single (non-nested) list for single predictions, and a list of lists for batch predictions.
+If ``'dict'``, we will return a single (non-nested) dictionary for single predictions, and a list of dictionaries for batch predictions.

 .. py:method:: ml_predictor.save(file_name='auto_ml_saved_pipeline.pkl', verbose=True)